How to tune SQL to a system operating with MySQL Part 2 ~SQL analysis~

 EXPLAIN output format

-・Points to pay attention to
+・Points to note

-Be careful if there is select_type
+Be careful if there is a DEPENDENT SUBQUERY (correlated subquery)

 type